m1cr0lab-gamebuino/gb-images/en/2-display-modes.md

 1.8" TFT color display ST7735R with 160x128 resolution
 {: .caption }

-This small screen has an internal memory that can store information characterizing up to 162x132 pixels with 18 bits of depth to code the color of each pixel.
+This small screen has an internal memory that can store up to 162x132 pixels with 18 bits of depth to code the color of each pixel.
 Several display modes are available, with three different color spaces: RGB444, RGB565 and RGB666.
 The META has been configured to use a resolution of **160x128** pixels in the **RGB565** color space (5 bits for red, 6 bits for green and 5 bits for blue), i.e. with a depth of 5+6+5 = 16 bits.
-Therefore, each pixel of the screen can endorse a color among 2<sup>16</sup> = **65,536**… Which is not bad, and leaves us free to express our creativity.
+Therefore, each pixel of the screen can show a color among 2<sup>16</sup> = **65,536**… Which is not bad, and leaves us free to express our creativity.
 Here is a small overview of the diversity of colors that [can be obtained][aoneill] on the META:

 {% include meta-demo.html src="/assets/screen/demo-colors.gif" %}